systemli/ansible-drift/README.md

 ```
 Requires Molecule, Vagrant and `python-vagrant` to be installed.

-This role is uses continous testing with Molecule, Goss and Travis CI.
+This role is uses continous testing with Molecule and Travis CI.

 ## License